rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 Create an account.

-Write down your seed prhase, or mnemonic, or backup phrase (all means the same), with 12 words.
-This is used to recover your account.
-Even if you lose your password, you can access your account again.
+Write down your seed phrase, or mnemonic, or backup phrase (all these terms mean the same), with 12 words.
+This is used to recover your account, in case you lose your password.

 The seed prhase is the most important thing in a wallet / account!